-- -The increase in the Counterparty Default Risk (i.e. from €399k in 2019 to €520k in 2020) is mainly attributed to the increase of the Insurance & intermediaries' receivables that have been outstanding for more than 3 months - -The increase in the Health underwriting risk and Non-Life underwriting risk in 2020 is mainly attributed to the increase in the respective premium and reserve risk sub-modules, which in turn are due to higher premium and reserve volume measures for the majority of lines of business.
+- -The increase in the Counterparty Default Risk (i.e. from €516k in 2020 to €758k in 2021) is mainly attributed to the increase of the Insurance & intermediaries' receivables that have been outstanding for more than 3 months. - -The increase in the Health underwriting risk and Non-Life underwriting risk in 2021 is mainly attributed to the increase in the respective premium and reserve risk sub-modules, which in turn are due to higher premium and reserve volume measures (or the majority of lines of business when compared to prior year.

-E.4 Use of the duration-based equity risk sub-module in the calculation of the SCR.
+E.4 Use of the duration-based equity risk sub-module in the calculation of the SCR